- cosmology (n.)

 - cotyledon (n.)

 - from 1540s, in various sense, from Latin cotyledon "pennywort, navelwort," from Greek kotyledon "cup-shaped cavity," from kotyle "hollow thing, small vessel," also the name of a small liquid measure (nearly a half-pint); which is of uncertain origin.
 Botanical sense is 1776, from Linnaeus (1751).

 - couch (v.)

 - c.
-1300, "to overlay with gold, inlay," from Old French couchier "to lay down, place; go to bed, put to bed," from Latin collocare "to lay, place, station, arrange," from com- "together" (see com-) + locare "to place" (see locate).
+1300, "to overlay with gold, inlay," from Old French couchier "to lay down, place; go to bed, put to bed," from Latin collocare "to lay, place, station, arrange," from com- "together" (see com-) + locare "to place," from locus "a place" (see locus).
 Meaning "to put into words" is from 1520s.
 Related: Couched; couching.
 Heraldic couchant ("lying down with the head up") is late 15c., from the French present participle.

 - couch (n.)